haihala/haihala.github.io/src/lib/posts/wag-playtest-1.md

 things is that if an entity gets despawned and respawned due to a rollback, only the components registered with it are re-added to the entity.
 This means that most components should be designated.
-There is also an entity command provided by bevy_ggrs that adds the requried component(s?) bevy_ggrs to consider that entity in the first place.
+There is also an entity command provided by bevy_ggrs that adds the required component(s?) bevy_ggrs to consider that entity in the first place.
 All gameplay relevant entities should probably be included in the rollback simulations, but it's easy to miss some.
 Custom hash functions should also be added to make the sync hash a more comprehensive view